stepanenko/angular-socket.io-chat/README.md

 24. `df` (Disk Free): Displays disk space usage.
 25. `du` (Disk Usage): Shows directory sizes.

-These are just a few of the fundamental Bash commands.
 To learn more about each command and its options, you can use the manual pages by running `man` followed by the command name, e.g., `man ls` for information on the `ls` command.
 Additionally, you can use the `--help` option with many commands to see a brief list of available options and how to use them, e.g., `ls --help`.